artificialsolutions/tie-api-example-facebook-messenger/README.md

 ### Server that is available via https
 Facebook requires that you have a server that is available via https.
 We will be using [Heroku](https://www.heroku.com/) as an example here.

+### A Facebook Page
+A Facebook page with a configured "Send Message" associated to your profile is necessary to host the conversation between users and a Teneo bot.
+Create a Page [here](https://www.facebook.com/pages/creation/).
+Fill in the required fields, and clic "Add a Button", select 'Contact You' and activate the 'Send Message' checkbox.
+On 'Step 2' clic 'Messenger' > 'Finish'.

 ### Teneo Engine
 Your bot needs to be published and you need to know the engine url.